niderhoff/nlp-datasets/README.md

 *   [NYTimes Facebook Data](http://minimaxir.com/2015/07/facebook-scraper/): all the NYTimes facebook posts (5 MB)

-*   [One Week of Global News Feeds [Kaggle]](https://www.kaggle.com/therohk/global-news-week): News Event dataset of 1.4 Million Articles published globally in 20 languages over one week of August 2017.
+*   [One Week of Global News Feeds [Kaggle]](https://www.kaggle.com/therohk/global-news-week): News Event Dataset of 1.4 Million Articles published globally in 20 languages over one week of August 2017.
 (115 MB)

 *   [Objective truths of sentences/concept pairs](https://www.crowdflower.com/data-for-everyone/): Contributors read a sentence with two concepts.
 For example “a dog is a kind of animal” or “captain can have the same meaning as master.”
 They were then asked if the sentence could be true and ranked it on a 1-5 scale.
 (700 KB)